Ultimate Guide: Stand up Paddleboarding for Beginners - 2024

 Board Volume

-• A paddleboard's overall size is summed up by its total volume (vol metric) size.
+- A paddleboard's overall size is summed up by its total internal volume (vol metric) size.

-• In the case of SUP hardboards, volumes are more extreme, from small SUP surfboards to raceboards.
+- Regarding SUP hardboards, volumes vary greatly, from small SUP surfboards to raceboards.

-• Your body weight x 3 will give you a close optimum vol metric figure for a board for paddling - 75kg x 3 = 225 litres
+- Your body weight x 3 will give you a close optimum vol metric figure for a suitable paddle board, i.e. 75kg x 3 = 225 litres

 Consider Pre-Existing Skill Levels and Familiarity with Boardsports